Andy Reid is preaching perfection.

 Several times at these OTA's I've heard Reid remind players.
 Telling his QBs about accuracy, or retelling his receivers what they do after the catch is just as important as making it.

-Page 2 of 2 - The team was lost last season.
+The team was lost last season.
 The players talked about getting better, but didn't know how.
 When I asked, players couldn't give a clear answer.

 The players needed that someone to show them.
 They needed Andy Reid.

 Reid teaches with authority, he knows exactly what he wants and how to accomplish it.
 The players all listen too, they know they'd better.

 If they want to win.

 REID GETTING READY FOR AFC WEST: "We'll put things in, different ideas and then we'll blend it with going against each other too," Reid said about doing work specifically targeted for AFC West opponents next week.
 "But there will be enough in there to where we study them and there's enough of a heads up just so when we go into this offseason and training that we've got an idea of what we're going against.
 Some of the teams you can't do, some of them are new staffs, so you don't exactly know what you're going to be going against."

 One opponent, the most important one, hasn't changed: the Denver Broncos.

 Peyton Manning had his second-best season ever last year (4,659 yards/37 TDs).
 Both Bronco receivers Eric Decker (85 receptions/1,064 yards) and Demaryius Thomas (94/1,434) had terrific seasons.
 Add Wes Welker (118/1,354) to the mix and the Broncos are the team to beat, not just in the AFC West but the NFL.